 Here are ten songs that I listened to and loved this week.
 Some may be new, some may be old, but they all found their way into my life during the past seven days.

-Carly Rae Jepsen - Want You in My Room
+Carly Rae Jepsen - Solo

 Thank you for subscribing to the Liner Notes email newsletter.
 If you’re not a supporting member, please consider becoming one.
 For just $3 a month or $25 a year, you can help keep this newsletter, website, and community running.
-It’s because of the support of members like you that we can continue to exist.
+It’s only because of the support of members like you that we can continue to exist.
 If you like the newsletter, please feel free to tell others about it, share portions on social media, or forward it along.

 Previous editions of Liner Notes can be found here.